AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 Other than class room courses, all the other three types of courses (blended, self-paced and virtual classroom) available in Learning Manager can be considered as online courses.

 On some occasions you are automatically enrolled for training.
-These courses will appear in COURSES tab.&nbsp;You can search for the course you wish to take and then click Explore and Enroll button on the page.
+These courses will appear in COURSES tab.
+You can search for the course you wish to take and then click Explore and Enroll button on the page.

 **Note**
 In some courses you have to complete initial modules in the designated order as some of them are pre-requisites for the lateral modules.